-Imagine that the worst has happened and the $hit has hit the fan.
+See that picture above?
+A plain bowl of white rice.
+What if that’s all you had to eat, day after day.
+Talk about appetite fatigue!
+Imagine that the worst has happened, and it has finally hit the fan.
+You’re now eating off your food preps.
 The supply chains of distribution have been all but non-existent and all of the stores have long since been looted and emptied of their goods.

-You’re lying low and you’re staying alive off your own food storage of rice and beans while using a camp-stove and fuel you’ve stored ahead.
-The thing is, you’re only eating rice and beans.
+You’re lying low and you’re staying alive off your own food storage of rice and beans.
+The thing is, what if the bulk of your food preparedness are mostly the dry staple products such as rice and beans.
 Day after day.
 Week after week.
-You only had a few weeks worth of other food varieties and they’re long gone now.
-All you have left are the several buckets of rice and beans you stored for a long-term disaster.
+You only had a few weeks’ worth of other food varieties and they’re long gone now.
+All you have left are the buckets of rice and beans that you stored for a long-term disaster.

-It is very important to first acquire a food storage of staples like rice, beans, wheat, etc. to provide adequate food calories for an amount of time that you’re comfortable with.
+Yes, it’s very important to first acquire a food storage of staple products such as rice, beans, wheat, etc. to provide adequate food calories for an amount of time that you’re comfortable with.
 Then afterwards begin to build up a food storage of other items – especially following the principle of “buy what you eat, and eat what you store”.

 Having said that, for those of you who have food storage for long-term emergency preparedness, how many of you have actually thought about literally having to source your daily food needs from ONLY your storage for longer than just a few weeks?